Back to Resources

-The death of the long-haul trucking model: What’s happening, why it’s happening, and alternatives
+The death of long haul trucking: What’s happening, why it’s happening, and alternatives

-The Bureau of Labor Statistics (BLS) reports that most of the almost two million tractor-trailer truck drivers in the U.S. today are long-haul drivers.
+The Bureau of Labor Statistics (BLS) reported nearly two million tractor-trailer truck drivers were on the road in the U.S. in 2023, many of them long-haul drivers.
+The BLS projects a 5% growth in the number of heavy and tractor-trailer truck drivers between 2023 and 2033.
 Yet, some industry insiders suggest that the long-haul trucking model is dying.

 Here are a couple explanations as to why, along with an alternative for businesses that are responsible for transporting goods.